The ‘Iolani School Archives collects, organizes, preserves and provides access to historical records of ‘Iolani School.

 (Hawai'i was a U.S. Territory at the time of the Convention.)

-For more information about the Convention, please see the
+For more information about the Convention, please see:

 The trivia appearing on this page were taken from various sources in the 'Iolani School Archives.
 For more information, schedule an appointment to conduct your research.
 Please note the Archives' open hours on the Welcome tab of this guide.